Maximize Your Savings: Life Insurance Tax Benefits in India

 1. What is the maximum tax deduction I can claim on life insurance?

 You can claim up to ₹1.5 lakh per year under Section 80C and 80 CCC.
-Additional deductions apply under Sections 80D.
+Additional deductions apply under Sections 80D (as per the old tax regime only)

-Yes, under Section 10(10D)*, maturity benefits are tax-free if the annual premium is less than 10% of the sum assured.
+Yes, under Section 10(10D)*, maturity benefits are tax-exempt if the annual premium is less than 10% of the sum assured.
 The section has several other conditions to comply with.
 Consult your finance advisor for more information.

 3. Is TDS applicable to life insurance payouts?